Corwin Brown: New England Patriots

 Following his tenure at Notre Dame, Bill Belichick hired Brown as a defensive backs coach in January 2010 to help incumbent defensive backs coach Josh Boyer with safeties.
 Brown was not retained after one season.

 Personal life

-On August 12, 2011, a SWAT team descended on Brown's home in the South Bend, Indiana suburb of Granger.
+On August 12, 2011, a SWAT team descended on Brown's home in Granger, Indiana suburb of South Bend.
 Authorities heard shots fired inside the house.
 The original 911 call involved a domestic disturbance issue.
 He was hospitalized with a self-inflicted gunshot wound.
 He was sentenced to four years probation.